 Mixed spice, also referred to as pudding spice, is a powdered blend of spices frequently used in British cooking.
-It is a carefully blended spice mix which is often bought ready-made.
-The warm, spicy flavorings are a part of many traditional British recipes, particularly Christmas cakes, Christmas pudding, hot cross buns, and many other cakes, pies, and baked goods.
+The warm flavorings are a part of many traditional British recipes—particularly Christmas desserts—as well as cakes, pies, and baked goods.
 It's available year-round but may be hard to find outside of Britain.

 Mixed spice is a British spice blend.
 Although there is a little flexibility in this spice mixture, it does combine specific ingredients.
 Mixed spice includes a balance of some or all of the following ground spices: cinnamon, coriander seed, caraway, nutmeg, ginger, cloves, allspice, and mace.